Gurye County

-Gurye (Gurye-gun) is a county in the province of Jeollanam-do, South Korea.
+Gurye County is a county in Jeonnam-Gwangju, South Korea.
 Gurye is a small, picturesque farming town situated between Jirisan and the Seomjin River.
 In the northeastern part of unwavering efforts at the Mt.
 Jiri.
 Gurye is the sole designated special tourism and leisure zone in all of Jeollanam-do.
 The total size of Gurye County is 443.02 square km, with a modest population of approximately 30,000.

 Gurye County is a hiking destination during the spring and autumn seasons.
 The county hosts a number of yearly festivals such as Sansuyu Flower Festival, the Royal Azalea Festival and the Piagol Valley Maple Festival.
 Gurye is also home to Korea's first national state park, which houses some of Korea's most important temples such as Hwaeomsa, Cheoneunsa, and Yeongoksa.

 Location

 Gurye is located in the southwest portion of the Korean peninsula, and is easily accessible from Seoul, Busan, Gwangju, as well as other major cities.